GPla/Stratego/android/assets/rules/rules.md

 # Gameplay

 Players alternate moving; the starting player is chosen at random.
 A player must move a piece in his turn.
 The board consists of 10x10 squares.
 Two Zones in the middle of the board, each 2x2, cannot be entered by either player's pieces at any time.
 Pieces move 1 square per turn, horizontally or vertically.
 Only the scout can move over multiple empty squares per turn.
 Pieces cannot jump over another piece.
-If a piece is moved onto a square occupied by an opposing piece, their identities are revealed.
+No piece can move back and forth between the same two spaces for more than three consecutive turns (two square rule).If a piece is moved onto a square occupied by an opposing piece, their identities are revealed.
 The weaker piece is removed from the board, and the stronger piece is moved into the place formerly occupied by the weaker piece.
 If the engaging pieces are of equal rank, they are both removed.
 Pieces may not move onto a square already occupied by another piece without attacking.
 Exception to the rule of the higher rank winning is the spy.
 When the spy attacks the marshal, the spy defeats the higher ranked marshal.
 However, when the marshal attacks the spy, the spy loses.
 Bombs lose when they are defused by a miner.

 ![](game.png)